Rat Control Tips

 - Always read the label and follow directions when using poisons

-- Multi-dose, anti-coagulant poisons are the most effective, and the rat may need to feed on the bait for several days for it to work
+- Multi-dose, anti-coagulant poisons are the most effective, as rats may need to feed on the bait for several days

-- Place poison bait in an enclosed bait station, where rats and their droppings have been found
+- Place poison bait in an enclosed bait station, where you see rats and their droppings

 - Make sure bait is in a protected area, such as under woodpiles or thick vegetation where rats may be hiding